tst-race/race-quickstart/README.md

 This deployment is the same as the Carma deployment above, but now we have added arguments to include [Obfs](https://github.com/tst-race/race-obfs) and [ssEmail](https://github.com/tst-race/race-semanticsteg) for communications.
 Carma chooses how and where to use these channels - in this case it will use Obfs for server-to-server traffic since it is high-bandwidth and low-latency, but requires revealing the IP address of the other endpoint.

 Carma will use ssEmail for client-server traffic: ssEmail transmits data by encoding it into the semantic space of an image (i.e. it generates wholly new images, rather than altering existing ones) and then attaching the image to an email sent to another node.
 This prevents either node from learning the IP address of the other, they just know one another's email addresses.
 In addition to additional processing time to encode and decode images, the ssEmail channel also limits the rate at which emails are sent to avoid standing out.
 In short, the messages will take longer to be received but the whole system will be stealthy.

+___Note:___
+This deployment uses ssEmail which has fairly large machine-learning models as part of its functionality.
+The `create` command pulls down these models, which total about 1.6GB, so it may take a while to complete, just be patient.

 ```
 rib deployment local create --name=carma-obfs-ssEmail \